cs2620-pr/fp-tor-replica/engineering_notebook.md

 5. The destination server receives the final message and sends a response back through the circuit
 6. The response travels back through the relays, with each adding a layer of encryption
 7. The client receives and decrypts the response

+### Architecture
+- **Backend (Flask + Python):**
+  - Hosts API endpoints for relay management, user management, and message routing.
+  - Uses psutil for robust process discovery and management, allowing relays and the destination server to be started/stopped regardless of how they were launched.
+  - Maintains a database for users and messages.
+- **Relays:**
+  - Each relay is a separate process, identified by port and optional ID.
+  - Relays register with a central directory server (CDS) and forward encrypted messages.
+- **Destination Server:**
+  - Receives and decrypts the final message in the chain.
+- **Frontend (React + JS/HTML/CSS):**
+  - Provides a dashboard for relay/server management and network visualization.
+  - Allows users to add relays, start/stop the destination server, and monitor real-time status.
+  - Visualizes the relay chain and encryption steps for educational purposes.
+- **Client:**
+  - Can be run from any computer (with network access to the server) to send messages through the relay chain.

 ### 2.2 Threat Model and Security Goals